mstuart/graphql-workshop/README.md

 In this workshop, we are going to create a GraphQL API that integrates with an external REST API.
 We are going to create schemas and resolver functions and discover some best practices along the way.

 This workshop is broken up into steps that are separated by Git branches.
 You're likely on the `master` branch now, which has some introductions.
-After you read through the comments in `server.js`, switch to the `step1` branch and move forward from there.
+After you read through the comments in [server.js](https://github.com/mstuart/graphql-workshop/blob/master/server.js), switch to the `step1` branch (with `$ git checkout step1`) and move forward from there.
 The `step1-solution` branch has the solution for `step1` and so on.
+There are 6 steps to this workshop.

-This app relies on [graphql-yoga](https://github.com/prisma/graphql-yoga) and [merge-graphql-schemas](https://github.com/okgrow/merge-graphql-schemas).
+## Curriculum

 Day 1 -- Basics and beyond

 - [master](https://github.com/mstuart/graphql-workshop/tree/master) — Introduces [graphql-yoga](https://github.com/prisma/graphql-yoga) and some GraphQL concepts like typeDefs/schema, resolvers, etc.
 - [step1](https://github.com/mstuart/graphql-workshop/tree/step1) — Get familiar w/ adding new fields and resolvers.
 - [step2](https://github.com/mstuart/graphql-workshop/tree/step2) — Optional and required arguments and demonstrates the use of the `rootObj`